Blog / 2021.06.09

 From robot pincer fingers to workholdings, today’s industry leaders are turning to ML6 Precision Polyurethane to meet their gripping challenges

-Meridian Laboratory continues to be the trusted design and manufacturer of precision polyurethane.
-Since 1963, advanced demands have created new opportunities for engineers to discover the benefits of choosing polyurethane over other traditional materials.
+Meridian Laboratory continues to be relied upon to design and manufacture the highest-precision polyurethane solutions, and has been a trusted product innovator since 1963.
+Today, advanced demands have created new opportunities for engineers to discover the benefits of choosing polyurethane over other traditional materials.
 Recently, the need for coating clamps and grippers has become an evolving market.
 Engineers are tasked with spec’ing high-friction solutions that can meet machining challenges from workholdings to clamps for robotics and automation.

 Concerns about scratches and parts not being well secured are common problems.
 Many robots are now performing critical tasks from inspection, material handling, to healthcare and military applications.
 Because these are new challenges, far too often projects and products fail due to inefficient coating materials.
 There are many common coatings that typically create more problems than they solve.